vuemontreal/vuemontreal/docs/architecture.md

 To create a new element, you will first want to navigate to /components/elements/ and create a new .vue file.
 Element names don’t have a prefix, but it’s recommended to make sure that they are compatible with existing and future HTML elements (to learn more, see [Naming of Things](https://github.com/viljamis/vue-design-system/wiki/naming-of-Things)).

-At the they should be inside your '/components/index.js' and exported with Ex Prefix.
+At the end they should be inside your `/components/index.js` and exported with Ex Prefix.

 ## Patterns